beefyfinance/beefy-docs/beefy-products/clm.md

 ### What happens when I withdraw from CLM?

 The CLM withdraw workflow involves the vault contract taking back the deposit tokens that the user received for their deposit (meaning users need to approve access to the token from their wallet).
-Because of this, it's vital that users do not incidentally move or manipulate their cow or reward cow tokens for the duration of their deposit.
+Because of this, it's vital that users do not incidentally move or manipulate their cow or reward CowTokens for the duration of their deposit.
 Once the tokens are returned, they are immediately burned and exchanged for a proportional share of the tokens held by the CLM product which are sent back to the user.&#x20;

-For example, if a user has 1 cow token, from a total of 10 tokens issued, the user is entitled to 10% (= 1/10) of the tokens in the CLM product.
+For example, if a user has 1 CowToken, from a total of 10 tokens issued, the user is entitled to 10% (= 1/10) of the tokens in the CLM product.
 If the product currently has 1 $ETH and 10,000 $USDC, the user will receive roughly 0.1 $ETH and 1,000 $USDC.
 This can be a totally different quantity to the user's original deposit; for instance, the user could have deposited 0.15 $ETH and 500 $USDC, in which case appreciation in the price of $ETH has significantly impacted the final tokens received.&#x20;

 With ZAP tooling, users can also withdraw into any token of their choice, using DEX aggregators to automatically swap out the different tokens included into the position.